go to link A few simple steps during the make-ready process can help your service team reduce A/C calls and prevent leaks.

 For many of us it is a hot and hectic summer, and we want fewer A/C calls - and for some reason, they often seem to come in all at once.
 For anyone on call, it can seem as if it happens at 4:59 every Friday afternoon.

 One effective way to reduce the amount of A/C calls is to check the entire system during the make-ready process and label the outdoor units/condensers to identify which unit each is actually connected to.
 How many times have you found a unit that had the wrong number on it?

 Whether it was a unit that had a different number on the electrical disconnect compared to what is written on the actual unit itself or if the outdoor unit was completely on a different side of the building with no unit number identifying the unit, this is a time-waster that can be very frustrating.

 One way to avoid this snafu is to use vinyl stickers on the disconnect box and unit.
 They are inexpensive and do not fade quickly like markers and paint pens.
 In my experience, if the sticker ever does get peeled off, you can almost always make out the numbers and letters.

-Essay About Journey MAKE SURE ALL COILS ARE CLEAN
+How To Write A Descriptive Essay About A Place MAKE SURE ALL COILS ARE CLEAN

 Many of us have been bombarded with A/C calls over the past few months and corrected more than our share of undercharged units.
 Historically what happens next when the A/C systems are up and running is condensation leaks, which can wreak havoc on your ceilings and carpets and really make a mess while frustrating a resident.